alm0ra/mockafka-py/README.md

 # Features

 - Compatible with confluent-kafka
-- Compatible with aiokafka
+- Compatible with aiokafka (async support)
 - Supports Produce, Consume, and AdminClient operations with ease.

-# TODO

 # Getting Start